 Having the cut there from the deveining process is really helpful for this recipe too as you need to cut the shrimp in half.
 The pre-cut line there is a great guideline of where to cut!
 You can see below how the shrimp looks once cut in half.

 Below is a little step by step photo instructions to show you how I wrap my rolls.
-I find it easier to roll if the noodles are pre-rolled into the lettuce (step 3).
+I find it easier to roll if the noodles are pre-rolled into the lettuce (step 3), this keeps everything in place!

 - 1 pack of dried vermicelli noodles